Are you searching for the best Charlie Crumlish BMX videos to enjoy extreme originality?

 This OSS video featuring Charlie Crumlish came out in 2013.
 It features a Tyler The Creator song combined with Charlie The Creator’s unique riding.

-Even back in 2013, Charlie was using all four of his pegs and brakes together in super-creative ways.
+Even in 2013, Charlie used all four of his pegs and brakes together in super-creative ways.

 He even does a barspin in here, which was very unexpected.
 It’s also cool to see his riding from before the freecoaster days and how he uses the cassette in the different tricks he does.